kulcsarrudolf/pasztor.at/content/blog/2018-02-08-docker-101-anatomy.md

 ---
+slug: docker-101-anatomy
+authors:
+- janos
 categories: blog
 date: "2018-02-08T00:00:00Z"
 publishDate: "2018-02-08T00:00:00Z"
 summary: Docker is (mostly) used to run Linux, but in order to successfully create a Docker image, we must first understand how Linux works.
-fbimage: posts/docker-101-anatomy.png
+images:
-googleimage: posts/docker-101-anatomy.png
+- posts/docker-101-anatomy.png
 preview: posts/docker-101-anatomy.jpg
 tags:
-- Docker
+- Containers
 - DevOps
 title: 'Docker 101: Linux Anatomy'
-twitter_card: summary_large_image
-twitterimage: posts/docker-101-anatomy.png
 ---

 If you are used to Windows system administration, you may be used to only being able to clone a system using